Last updated on December 3rd, 2022 at 06:34 pm

 ~ Lance Wilkins, Founder at Call Outdoors

-The biggest challenge I’ve faced with my blog is finding the balance between the organic feel of my content and creating content that gets results with SEO.
+The biggest problem I’ve faced in SEO with my blog is finding the balance between the organic feel of my content and creating content that gets results with SEO.

 The way that SEO works have made leaps and bounds from where it started, but it’s still imperfect.
 It certainly doesn’t rank unrefined, conversational content as highly as SEO-focused content.